cursebreakers/the-project/README.md

 # Overview

-The Project is an experimental application in development at Cursebreakers LLC and in closed alpha as of version 0.1.2.
+The Project is an experimental application in development at Cursebreakers LLC.

 ## v0.1.2 Updates: